| Chemical Peel TreatmentsChemical peels, also known as chemexfoliation or

 brownish discoloration on the face may increase the possibility

+of developing abnormal pigmentation.
 Although low, there is a risk of scarring in certain areas of

 the face, and certain individuals may be more prone to scarring.